flutter/website/src/docs/cookbook/networking/fetch-data.md

 }
 ```

 Hooray!
-Now you've got a function that we can call to fetch a Post from the
+Now you've got a function that fetches a Post from the
 internet.

-## 4. Fetch and Display the data
+## 4. Fetch and display the data

-In order to fetch the data and display it on screen, you can use the
+To fetch the data and display it on screen, use the
 [`FutureBuilder`]({{site.api}}/flutter/widgets/FutureBuilder-class.html)
 widget.
-The `FutureBuilder` Widget comes with Flutter and makes it easy
+The `FutureBuilder` widget comes with Flutter and makes it easy
 to work with async data sources.

 You must provide two parameters: